CKStudios2018/OpenSource-uTube/README.md

 # OpenSource-uTube
-YouTube, but it's open source, and Google monetizaion free
+## YouTube, but it's open source, and Google monetisation free